Don't Wake Me Up (Chris Brown song): Background and release

-"Don't Wake Me Up" was written by Alain Whyte, Alessandro Benassi, Brian Kennedy, Chris Brown, Jean-Baptiste, Marco Benassi, Michael McHenry, Nick Marsh, Priscilla Hamilton, Ryan Buendia and William Orbit.
-It was produced by Benny and Alle Benassi, Free School, Orbit.
 "Don't Wake Me Up" was always intended for Brown, but was still pitched to other artists including American pop singer Madonna, who would have released the song on her twelfth studio album MDNA (2012); however, she could not record the song because of her tight schedule, and the song went to Brown.
 After an unofficial version of "Don't Wake Me Up" was leaked online in January 2012, websites reported that the song was produced by David Guetta.
 However, Guetta said on his Facebook and Twitter accounts, "I'm credited for 'Don't Wake Me Up' ... but I did not produce this record.
 Best to CB!".

 On May 12, 2012, Brown announced on his Twitter account that he would release "Don't Wake Me Up" as the next single from his fifth studio album Fortune.
 It was made available for download via iTunes Stores worldwide on May 18, 2012.
 The Free School/William Orbit remix of the song was released in some European countries on May 22, 2012.
 In the United States, "Don't Wake Me Up" was sent to contemporary hit radio and rhythmic contemporary radio playlists on June 12, 2012.
 On June 22, 2012, it was released as a CD single in Germany and as a Digital EP in the United Kingdom.
 The EP contains the album version, remix and Brown's previous singles "Till I Die" and "Sweet Love".
 It is the 10th track on Now That's What I Call Music!
 44.